Croatian tennis

 Croatia’s most famous female tennis player is Iva Majoli.
 Iva won the 1997 French Open, beating Martina Hingis in the final.

-Mirjana Lucic-Baroni, who turned pro in 1997 and achieved her best result reaching the Wimbledon semi-finals in 1999, is still active.
+Mirjana Lucic-Baroni, who turned pro in 1997 and achieved her best result by reaching the Wimbledon semi-finals in 1999, is still active.
 After quite a few tough years both on and off the court, Mirjana had a great 2014.
 She reached the fourth round of the US Open and won the Quebec City tournament (defeating Venus Williams 6-4 6-3 in the final).
 Mirjana’s win in this tournament meant that sixteen years and four months had passed since her last tournament win – a WTA record.
 Here’s a lovely article on Mirjana’s achievements in 2014: Magic, 16 Years in the Making (Tennis.com, 17th September 2014).
 Mirjana has gone on to some further great achievements; she made the semi-finals of the Australian Open in 2017, losing to eventual winner Serena Williams.

-Other top names in Croatian women’s tennis include Donna Vekic, who became one of the youngest tennis players to reach a WTA Final (the Tashkent Open in 2012) at the age of only 16.
-Another is Ana Konjuh who won the prestigious juniors’ tournament, the Orange Bowl, in 2012, as well as both the Australian Open and US Open Junior events in 2013.
-Donna reached a career high ranking of 19 at the end of 2019; Ana was ranked as high as 20 in 2017.
+Another name in women’s Croatian tennis is Ana Konjuh, who won the prestigious junior tournament, the Orange Bowl, in 2012, as well as both the Australian Open and US Open Junior events in 2013.
 Petra Martic is another top Croatian player – she reached a high of 14 in January 2020.